Are you interested in learning how to become a public defender? If so, you’ve come to the right place!

 According to the U.S. Bureau of Labor Statistics (BLS), many students hold bachelor's degrees in government, history, or economics.
 It’s helpful to acquire a bachelor’s degree in criminal justice or political science, to acquaint yourself with the legal system.

-Most law schools require applicants to submit their transcripts, Law School Admission Test (LSAT) results, and applications.
-Law school is competitive, so trying your best to achieve a high score is important.
+Law school is competitive, so trying your best to achieve a high score is essential.
 High-ranking law schools are more likely to accept candidates with scores of 160 or higher.

 The LSAT gauges a student's capacity for analytical reasoning, reading comprehension, and critical thought.
 It’s important to study hard and give yourself ample time to prepare.
 The LSAT can be stressful, but it’s possible to ace it!
-Private LSAT tutoring is a great way to set yourself up for success.
+Juris Education has a team of experienced coaches who are committed to supporting you every step of the way on your prep journey.

 Law schools typically take three years to complete.
 The first year comprises key legal concepts, such as contract, tort, property, and constitutional law.
 Students must grasp these subjects before moving on to electives, internships, and clinics in their second and third years of law school.